practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/README.md

 <br/>

-Free Pascal comes with a text version of an Integrated Development Environment (IDE), a graphical versions exits with [Lazarus](https://www.lazarus-ide.org/) for example.
+Free Pascal comes with a text version of an Integrated Development Environment (IDE), a graphical version exits with [Lazarus](https://www.lazarus-ide.org/) for example.

 <br/>